giovaniortolani/ga4-unified-tag-for-webview-web-app-commands-tag/README.md

 #### 2.3 Implement the Javascript Handler in your webview
 This is object is a global variable defined by us and it doesn't have anything to do with Firebase Analytics.
 You can change the name if you want.
 It holds the abstraction for calling the iOS or Android Firebase Analytics interfaces.

-This global variable must be added either via the [GTM template](https://github.com/giovaniortolani/ga4-unified-tag-for-webview-web-app-firebase-analytics-handler-global-variable-initialization) `GA4 Unified Tag for Webview (Web & App) | Firebase Analytics Handler Global Variable Initialization`, or via the [source code](https://github.com/giovaniortolani/ga4-unified-tag-for-webview-web-app-firebase-analytics-handler-global-variable-initialization/blob/main/source-code-es6-version.js) by your developers.
+This global variable must be added to the page either via the [GTM template](https://github.com/giovaniortolani/ga4-unified-tag-for-webview-web-app-firebase-analytics-handler-global-variable-initialization) `GA4 Unified Tag for Webview (Web & App) | Firebase Analytics Handler Global Variable Initialization`, or via the [source code](https://github.com/giovaniortolani/ga4-unified-tag-for-webview-web-app-firebase-analytics-handler-global-variable-initialization/blob/main/source-code-es6-version.js) by your developers.

+It must be added to the page before GTM starts sending events to Firebase.

+If adding via the **GTM template**, use the *Initialization trigger*; if adding via the **source code**, ensure that this code runs early on the page, ideally before GTM loads.

 Check the ["Implement JavaScript handler"](https://firebase.google.com/docs/analytics/webview?platform=android#implement-javascript-handler) section in the reference article from Google.